 Treadmaster TM4 is a natural rubber bonded cork material, specifically designed for the transport industry.
 It exhibits high co-efficient of friction properties and has given many years of service when used in high usage areas such as buses and buildings.

 The New Routemaster, originally referred to as the New Bus for London, is a hybrid diesel-electric double-decker bus operated in London, England.
-Designed by Heatherwick Studio and manufactured by Wrightbus, it is notable for featuring a "hop-on hop-off" rear open platform similar to the original Routemaster bus design but updated to meet requirements for modern buses to be fully accessible.
+Designed by Heatherwick Studio and manufactured by Wrightbus in Northern Ireland, it is notable for featuring a "hop-on hop-off" rear open platform similar to the original Routemaster bus design but updated to meet requirements for modern buses to be fully accessible.

 More from the designers website about this prestigious project commissioned by the then Mayor of London, Boris Johnson: Heatherwick Studio | Design & Architecture